Fixing Soundbar Dialogue Lag: Step-by-Step Guide

 Testing disciplined changes

-Change one setting at a time, play a short dialogue clip, and record video of the screen + audio (phone camera).
-Compare visually to measure lag.
-This isolates which feature introduced the delay.
+When fixing soundbar dialogue lag, change one setting at a time, play a short dialogue clip, and record video of the screen + audio (phone camera).
+Compare visually to measure lag, as this isolates which feature introduced the delay.

 Next you’ll use firmware checks and diagnostic measurements to quantify whether your tweaks truly reduced latency.